vdmrgv/emotion-styled-components/README.md

 ### Motivation

-`emotion-styled-components` is the result of thinking about how we could improve props forwarding for the `@emotion/styled` system.
-In one of our projects we were using a `styled-components` system where the forwarding of props was provided out of the box, so when migrating to `@emotion/styled` we ran into an issue where some components were throwing warnings: `Invalid attribute name` and tried solve this problem.
-By focusing on the `styled-components` use case, we were able to solve this problem.
+`emotion-styled-components` is the result of thinking about how we can improve prop forwarding for the `@emotion/styled` system.
+In one of our past projects, we used the `styled-components` system where props forwarding was provided out of the box, but when we switched to `@emotion/styled` we ran into a problem where some components were generating warnings: `Invalid attribute name` then we tried to solve this problem.
+Focusing on the experience of using `styled-components`, we have implemented a solution to this problem.

 ## Installation